Work in the Farming and Agriculture Industries

 During summer you could apply for agriculture, harvest and fruit picking jobs in spectacular locations like the Upper Rhone Valley, Valais and Bern.
 These jobs generally go to migrant workers, backpackers and students who are seeking to experience a new way of life or fund further travels.
 Part time workers are need during harvest season, you can enquire in advance or just turn up and ask direct.

-On our website you can search companies who offer paid packages in places like the Australian outback, these are fantastic opportunities which will pay you a salary and then give you the funds to travel and see more of this country.
+Fancy travelling to work Down Under?
+Paid jobs in places like the Australian outback are popular, these are fantastic opportunities which will pay you a salary and then give you the funds to travel and see more of this country.
 Usually backpackers and people on working holiday visas apply for these jobs which are available all year round.

 No previous experience is needed and you can apply today and select your departure date.
 Please research these jobs before applying, they are not for everyone and sometimes you might be working in hot and humid conditions with long days and feel quite issolated.
 There is also has a very hot climate and if you are not used to the heat these types of work and travel programs might not be for you.